ShubhamK1838/task2/README.md

 Endpoint: `/products`
 Method: PUT
-Description: Updates specific fields of a product's record, including username, password, roles, etc.
+Description: Updates specific fields of a product's .

 ### Retrieve All Product